 No chance of rain tonight,

-No boogey man, when I turn off the lights.
+No bogey man, when I turn off the lights.

-A grace I found and adore with the warmth of your security.
+A phrase I found and adore with the warmth of your security.

 You are the reason I attain true maturity.

 I love when you lay down next to me,

 My arms are the comfort you use to seek and hide.

 Your nestle holds a true rhythm that hums its own song~